idokatzav/Logical-Expression/README.md

 # Logical Expressions
-An implementation of logical expressions.
+<pre>An implementation of logical expressions.
 Can show a complex logical expression, and can evaluate with given values of the variables.
 Written in java.
 Implements: